tgambet/musicalypse-pages/README.md

 [Musicalypse](https://musicalypse.creasource.net/) is an HTML5 audio player for the desktop and the web created by [Thomas Gambet](https://github.om/tgambet).
 This repository is the presentational website of the software.

+## Contributors

+Special thanks to @nunojesus for the logo design.

 ## Copyright and License

 Copyright 2018 Thomas GAMBET.
 Code released under the [MIT](https://github.com/tgambet/musicalypse-pages/blob/master/LICENSE) license.